 Peak periods in Italy run from May to September.
 Want to experience Italy without the hordes of tourists?
 We suggest visiting during the off-season (October to April).
 OK, you might not make it to the beach.
 But you will spend less time queuing and more time enjoying your vacation!

-Here are some things to note when deciding when to visit Italy.
+Here are some things to note when deciding on when to visit Italy.

-- Summer can get hot and very humid, while Winter can get extremely cold.
+- Summer can get hot and very humid, while Winter can get very cold.

 - August is the busiest month for tourism in Italy.

 - Be aware of Italy’s annual festivals, as these might affect your visit.

 - Shoulder seasons are often the best time to visit.
 The weather is mild and there aren’t so many tourists.

 Decide where you want to go

 Italy’s a big place.
 It’s also a country with countless historical cities, culture galore, and natural beauty around every corner.
 So narrowing down your options and choosing where to go can be challenging!

 Think about whether you want to take the well-trodden routes or go a bit more off the beaten track.
 Moreover, consider your interests and travel style and choose destinations that suit you.